sandersn/manual/Strict-JSDoc.md

 For this article, I assume that you know Javascript pretty well, and know a little about Typescript and JSDoc.

-The most common JSDoc tag you'll see is the `@param` tag:
+The most common JSDoc tag you'll see is the `@param` tag, which lets you specify the type of a function parameter:

 ```js
 /**